 At the 2007 World Tea Expo, I took Alda Ellis' seminar, Presentation is Everything.
 I've never forgotten one statement that she made: "Silver is the jewelry of the table."
 To me, nothing is more elegant on the tea table than silver.

 Recently [Dec.
-19th], I wrote about the Christmas tea I attended in the Christopher Wren Dining Room at Meadowbrook Hall.
-They used to host "Tea on Tuesdays" [the third Tuesday of every month] there, and I attended one of the teas where Matilda Dodge Wilson's beautiful sterling silver tea services were on display.
-[Unfortunately, the photos don't do them justice.]
+19th], I wrote about the Christmas Tea I attended in the Christopher Wren Dining Room at Meadow Brook Hall.
+Today's post is about the "Tea on Tuesdays" [on the third Tuesday of every month] they used to host.
+I attended one of the teas in 2002 where Matilda Dodge Wilson's beautiful sterling silver tea services were on display.

-The portrait of the lady in the flowing red gown is Matilda Dodge Wilson.
+The portrait of the lady in the flowing red gown in the background is Matilda Dodge Wilson.

 Jerry and me with my parents.
 Look at those skinny 60's neckties! ;-)

-Some of my parent's friends went together and got them a silver-plated tea set.
-I can only remember my mom using it one time at my high school graduation open house.
-The rest of the time it just sat displayed on the buffet.
+Some of my parent's friends got them a silver-plated tea set.
+I only remember my mom using it one time at my high school graduation open house.
+The rest of the time it just sat displayed on the dining room buffet.

-It's a bugger to keep polished, but well worth the effort.
-It's not as valuable and exquisite as Matilda Dodge Wilson's, but I like it just fine!
+It's not as valuable and exquisite as Matilda Dodge Wilson's sterling silver pieces, but I like it just fine!

 The photo below is an "Appreciation Tea" that I hosted in my home for the ladies who helped with my monthly dinners at church.
 My mom's silver service is on the table, and see how the "jewelry" sparkles and adds beauty to the table?